-≡ T and the second s

-Filte rs -

-rtment
+Filters -#

+Department

-Ch oose a a value for l Dept. • ×
+Choose a value for Dept. ×

 Apply Clear All Cancel

 However, when the user clicks the down arrow to select a value, a dialog opens instead, allowing the user to select multiple values using check boxes.
 The behavior of this dialog is the same as when using multi-select with a form combo box.